Rick Reynolds, LCSW

 To create a new vision for your future, you first have to discover your mate all over again.
 This is certainly not a definitive list of everything that can or should be discussed, but it's a great start.
 When you've finished, set aside more time to talk about your goals for your life.

 This exercise is to be completed together.
 Schedule time to go through each question.
 I suggest finding a minimum of thirty minutes at a time.
 You could consider skipping your favorite television program to begin the process.
-You will not be able to complete this in a single setting, and it might take weeks to complete, but the effort is worth it.
+You will not be able to complete this in a single sitting, and it might take weeks to complete, but the effort is worth it!
 Try to be as open and honest as possible.

 Take turns going first in answering the questions and remember there are no right or wrong answers!
 This will help you to consider your future with one another.
 It's well worth the time.